-- Places a 805805 meter grid over the entire study area. - There were a total of 780 of these.
-In future, we would eliminate all grid cells on 0 the edge of the study geography unless identical data are available outside of it. - Finds those grid cells with more than 18.75% (30 acres if there is no water) of their parcel land area in residential uses. - There were a total of 388 of these.
+- Places an 805805-meter grid over the entire study area. - There were a total of 780 of these.
+In the future, we would eliminate all grid cells on the edge of the study geography unless identical data are available outside it.

-- Calculates the population per hectare (without water) for each cell, with population in blocks cut by the edge of a cell apportioned according to the land area on either side of the boundary (e.g. if 40% of the land area is in the cell, it gets 40% of the block's population). - See Chapter 3 for instructions on calculating population per hectare (without water). - Calculates the Median Block Size for blocks with a centroid within the cell (using the modified census layer from TLG and Metro GIS-for description, see Chapter 1).
-Block centroids are used so that each block is counted as a whole and each block is allocated to only one grid cell. - o See Chapter 6 for instructions on calculating Median Block Size. - Arranges grid cells into a 33 matrix of low (up to 5 persons per acre/12.4 per hectare), medium, and high (over 10 persons per acre/24.7 per hectare) population density and small (under 5 acres/2.0 hectares), medium, and large (over 8 acres/3.2 hectares) blocks.
-These cut-off points reflect the character of the study area and some of the literature on population density where 10 persons per acre (the cut-off for "high" density, was the lowest cutoff we could justify in terms of walkable areas-see Frank and Pivo (1994, 46), Hess et al (1999, 1). - Eliminates grids cells with fewer than 200 people. - Randomly selects nine grid cells to study from the four extreme cells of this matrix. - Checks that none of the cells will be undergoing large scale redevelopment during the study period. - In the case of the Twin Cities Walking Study we checked with all the relevant planning departments and two cells were each going to have hundreds of units constructed during the period of the study (causing disruption to current residents and changing the residential density and street pattern over the course of the year).
-We excluded these areas and resampled.

-3. Detailed Procedure As above.

-Some steps require additional explanation.
+- Finds those grid cells with more than 18.75 percent (30 acres, if there is no water) of their parcel land area in residential uses. - o There were a total of 388 of these. - Calculates the population per hectare (without water) for each cell, with population in blocks cut by the edge of a cell apportioned according to the land area on either side of the boundary (e.g., if 40 percent of the land area is in the cell, it gets 40 percent of the block's population). - See chapter 3 for instructions on calculating population per hectare (without water). - Calculates the Median Block Size for blocks with a centroid within the cell (using the modified census layer from TLG and Metro GIS.
+For a description, see chapter 1).
+Block centroids are used so that each block is counted as a whole and each block is allocated to only one grid cell. - o See chapter 6 for instructions on calculating Median Block Size. - Arranges grid cells into a 33 matrix of low (up to 5 persons per acre/12.4 per hectare), medium, and high (over 10 persons per acre/24.7 per hectare) population density and small (under 5 acres/2.0 hectares), medium, and large (over 8 acres/3.2 hectares) blocks.
+These cut-off points reflect the character of the study area and some of the literature on population density where 10 persons per acre (the cut-off for "high" density, was the lowest cutoff we could justify in terms of walkable areas (see Frank and Pivo 1994, 46, Hess et al. 1999, 1). - Eliminates grids cells with fewer than 200 people. - Randomly selects nine grid cells to study from the four extreme cells of this matrix. - Checks that none of the cells will be undergoing large-scale redevelopment during the study period. - In the case of the Twin Cities Walking Study, we checked with all the relevant planning departments and two cells were each going to have hundreds of units constructed during the period of the study (causing disruption to current residents and changing the residential density and street pattern over the course of the year).
+We excluded these areas and resampled. - 3.
+Detailed Procedure As above. - 4.
+Comments and Explanations Some steps require additional explanation.

-In placing a 805805 meter grid over the study area, we adjusted it to fit the arterial grid so that for many of the grid cells the boundaries are roads.
-The logic behind this is explained in chapter 1 but was to do with simplifying some measurements.
-However, the actual arterial grid was offset so our sampling grid needed to be broken and manipulated a little.
+In placing a 805805-meter grid over the study area, we adjusted it to fit the arterial grid so that for many of the grid cells the boundaries are roads.
+The logic behind this is explained in chapter 1, but was to do with simplifying some measurements.
+The actual arterial grid was offset, however, so our sampling grid needed to be broken and manipulated a little.
 The diagram below shows these offsets.
 There were some minor overlaps and gaps, but quite minor.

-Study area showing 805805 meter grid with offsets.
+Fig. 2.1.
+Study area showing 805805-meter grid with offsets.